I had the chance to interview my physical therapist, Dr. Stephanie Owens-Burkhart, on the Design Your Dream Life Podcast.

 - Your fists are clenched

-Dr. Burkhart has an amazing tool to release this tension.
+Dr. Burkhart has an amazing tool to release this tension and reset your posture.

 Curl all of your fingers and toes in.
 Squeeze your shoulders up to your ears.
 Close your eyes super tight.
 Then clench everything in your body as tight as possible.
 Hold it for about ten seconds.